rmoesbergen/openwrt-ha-device-tracker/README.md

 You can configure this as follows:
 * Navigate to "Settings" -> "People" and click on the person you want to assign devices to
-* Under "Select the devices that belong to this person.", add the device_tracker.* devices you want to assign
+* Under "Select the devices that belong to this person.", pick the `device_tracker.*` entities you want to link to this person.
 * Click "Update"
 * In your automation trigger choose "State" and use "person.<Name>" as the Entity.